-Feedback from students who have used the services of the Peterson Counseling Center shows that when they actively engage in the therapeutic process they often feel relief, clarity, a new perspective, and an improved overall sense of wellbeing.
+Feedback from students who have used the services of the Peterson Counseling Center shows that when they actively engage in the therapeutic process they often feel relief, clarity, a new perspective, and an improved overall sense of well-being.
+Counseling services are available with an appointment and are generally offered Monday through Friday, 8:30 am - 4:30 pm.

-Counseling services are available with an appointment and are generally offered Monday through Friday.
 All services provided by Ringling College counselors are confidential and free to enrolled students.
 In order to follow legal guidelines and protect confidentiality, students will need to complete a release of information form if they wish to allow the staff to confirm attendance or otherwise communicate with a parent, faculty member, or outside provider.
-Copies of the release which must be signed by the student may be found on our website.
+Copies of the release which must be signed by the student and requested through the Counseling Center.